 Whether it's a Fortune 500 company or a top tier university, these organizations are looking for more than intelligent individuals, they're looking for leaders.
 That's why developing leadership skills early in one's life is so critical.

 There are many tests that can assess leadership skills or a style.
 It's possible to spend hours filling out questionnaires that will determine both strengths and weaknesses.
 The leadership skills assessment outlined in this article provides a fast and simple way to provide a directional indication that's nearly as insightful.

-Essentially, leadership skills are the behaviors exhibited when placed in various situations.
-That's the foundation for textbook theories such as situational leadership.
+Leadership skills are the behaviors exhibited when placed in various situations.
+That's the foundation for textbook theories such as conditional leadership.
 Assessing one's style can not only help to identify strengths and weaknesses, but also develop leadership skills.